- Q: How does Holy Trinity School implement technology into the curriculum?

 - Q: Does Holy Trinity School offer extracurricular activities focused on academics?

-Holy Trinity School students participate in extracurricular activities focused on academics, including Odyssey of the Mind, Book Club, and an engineering program provided by PlayWell TEKnologies.
+Holy Trinity School students participate in extracurricular activities focused on academics, including Odyssey, Chess Club, Book Club, and an engineering program provided by PlayWell TEKnologies.

 - Q: Can I volunteer at Holy Trinity School as a parent?